 If you suspect your cancer or blood disorder, or that of a loved one, is the result of benzene-contaminated sunscreen, contact our team today to schedule a free and confidential case evaluation.

 What Sunscreens Are Being Recalled?

 In a May 2021 study conducted by Valisure, nearly 300 sunscreen products from 69 different manufacturers were tested.
-78 of the products tested contained benzene, the majority of these aerosol sunscreens.
+Out of these 300 products, 78 contained benzene; the majority of these were aerosol sunscreens.

 - Aveeno Protect + Refresh aerosol sunscreen